-We compare the importance of occupational gender segregation for the gender wage gap in East and West Germany in 1995 using a sample of social-security wage records of full-time workers.
-East Germany, which features a somewhat higher degree of occupational segregation, has a gender wage gap on the order of one fifth of the West German gap.
-Segregation is not related to the West German wage gap, but in East Germany, wages of both men and women are higher in predominantly female occupations.
+Occupational gender segregation is a leading explanation for the gender wage gap and motivates comparable-worth legislation.
+In this paper, we use a 1995 sample of social-security wage records of full-time German workers to show that in East Germany predominantly 'female' occupations pay more to both men and women and that there is no relationship between occupation-specific concentration of women and wages in West Germany.
 East German female employees apparently have better observable and unobservable characteristics than their male colleagues.
-These findings are in contrast to a large U.S. literature, but are consistent with the imposition of high wage levels in East Germany at the outset of reforms and the selection of only high-skill women into employment.
-Finally, conditioning on unobservable labor quality differences using the longitudinal dimension of the data, there is a negligible impact of segregation in both parts of Germany.
+These findings are in contrast to a large U.S. literature, but are consistent with the imposition of high wage levels in East Germany at the outset of reforms and the selection of mainly high-skill women into employment.
+Conditioning on labor quality using the longitudinal dimension of the data, there is a negligible causal impact of segregation in both parts of Germany.